kunxiaogao/Portforlio/README.md

 All the details about background information and data sets used are included in the files.

+## Capstone lab
+This file mainly includes most of the lab works for PSTAT197A Capstone Project and it is still to be updated.
+Each `rmd` file contain the codes I summarize in each week's material.
+The main topic of each lab work is labeled as the file name.

+Untill now, I have already summarized and uploaded the example codes and material about:

+-   `usage of tensorflow`, `iteration Strategies`, `logistic model and accuracy table`, `NLP`, `neural networks`, `splines regression`, and `curve fitting`.
+The files about time series and spatial prediction will be uploaded in the near future.

+The reason why I uploaded those stuffs is that I think they are very useful learning materials containing lots of good example codes, which I could directly apply in the future.

+## Machine Learning Lab
+This file mainly includes most of the lab works for PSTAT131 Machine Learning and it is still to be updated.
+Each `rmd` file contain the codes I summarize in each week's material.
+The main topic of each lab work is labeled as the file name.

+Untill now, I have already summarized and uploaded the example codes and material about:

+-   `SVM`, `PCA`, `Clustering`, `Bagging and Random Forest`, `decision trees`, `Ridge and Lasso Regression`, `Corss Validation`, `logistic regression`, and `KNN`.

 ## CS9 lab
 This file mainly includes most of the lab works for CS9 Intermediate Python Programming.
-Each `py` file contain the codes I summarise in each week's material.
+Each `py` file contain the codes I summarize in each week's material.
 The main topic of each lab work is labeled as the file name.
 Intermediate topics in Computer Science using the Python programming language.
 Topics include object oriented programming, runtime analysis, data structures, and software testing methodologies.

-The reason why I uploaded those stuffs is that I think they are very useful learning materials containing lots of good example codes, which I could directly apply in the future.
+## To be Continued